 Taking a boat out just before sunset offers you the best bet of seeing the long-nosed creatures in large numbers.
 With their perfectly straight backs holding their pot belly upright they tend to line the branches of water residing trees to protect themselves from predators whilst sleeping off their belly full of leaves.

 Pygmy Elephants of Borneo

 As well as being a good spot for wild Orangutans and Proboscis monkeys the Kinabatangan River basin has the highest number of Bornean Pygmy elephants on the island.
-But with rumours flying around the area’s riverside resorts that in his 5 journeys to the area so far, even Sir David Attenborough hasn’t seen them, these Disney-like elephants are far from a guaranteed sight.
+But with rumours flying around the area’s riverside resorts that in his five journeys to the area so far, even Sir David Attenborough hasn’t seen them, these Disney-like elephants are far from a guaranteed sight.

 Nevertheless, as we rounded a bend on the muddy waters of the Kinabatangan River on our way to Sandakan, from the reeds adorning the river bank, out popped the trunk of an adult pygmy.
-Seconds later, out of the dense jungle, a trumpet, followed by an immediate crash announced the emergence of 3 more 3-metre high pygmy’s, and at the back, just visible above the riverside shrubbery as the herd came side onto the river, a baby pygmy, less than 2.5ms tall.
+Seconds later, out of the dense jungle, a trumpet, followed by an immediate crash announced the emergence of three more 3-metre high pygmy’s, and at the back, just visible above the riverside shrubbery as the herd came side onto the river, a baby pygmy, less than 2.5ms tall.
 Beat that Sir David!

 But even if you don’t see one of the more famous inhabitants of the Kinabatangan then the shrill cry of hornbills, the cacophony calling of macaques, the sight of vibrantly coloured kingfishers zipping through the air, the snakes that inconspicuously wrap themselves around branches or the crocodiles that furtively bubble along should just about keep you occupied.